clauyamamoto/getdata-011/README.md

-# getdata-011
+# Getting and Cleaning Data (getdata-011)
-This repository contains the artifacts for class Proejct
+This repository contains artifacts for class Project